-The project leveraged AI as extended intelligence and relied on the human brain for information-processing, employing wearable technology and sensory environments to foster a process in which synapses in the brain triggered responses in the installation, ultimately modulating emotion.
-The employed method is unique in its use of wearable technology (i.e., Empatica E4 and Open BCI EEG) as prostheses to collect data and integrate AI for real-time emotion detection and communication with an intelligent interactive installation, synchronizing changes in the space to the emotional data received.
-Acknowledging the role of Machine Learning (ML) in performance base design since the mid-1990s, here ML is used for detecting emotions and translating them into data used in design to achieve rather inclusive spaces.
+The project leveraged Artificial Intelligence as extended intelligence and relied on the human brain for information-processing, employing wearable technology and sensory environments to a process in which synapses in the brain triggered responses in the installation, ultimately modulating emotion.
+The employed method is unique in its use of wearable technology (i.e., Empatica E4 and Open BCI EEG) as prostheses to collect bio data and integrate AI and neuroscience for real-time emotion detection and communication with an intelligent interactive installation, synchronizing changes in the space to the emotional state of the individuals within the space.

-The installation was comprised of four 4’ x 8’ panels positioned at 90 degree in the corner of a gallery, drawing users to the center of the space to amplify the sense of immersion.
+The installation was comprised of four 4’ x 8’ panels in the corner of a gallery, drawing users to the center of the space to amplify the sense of immersion.
 Each panel consisted of a grid of retractable tiles that acted as the kinetic component of the installation.
 Nestled within each module was a colored LED light that activated in concert with the module’s movement and detected emotion.
-A Raspberry Pi computer queried the webserver every six seconds to read the last predicted emotional state and check for changes, calibrating the rhythm and sequence of the mechanisms.
+A Raspberry Pi queried the webserver to read the last predicted emotional state, calibrating the installation.

 The application of this cognition-emotion-space interaction system has the potential to be utilized as a method of remedial therapy, provide augmented assistant living for people with physical and mental disabilities and elderlies ultimately empowering them to regain control over their environments and live more equal and independent lifestyles.